DuongHongDoan/DuongHongDoan/README.md

 - 👋 Hi, I’m @DuongHongDoan
-- 🌱 I’m currently learning data communication and computer network.
+- 🌱 I’m currently learning data communication and computer networks.

 <!---
 DuongHongDoan/DuongHongDoan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.